Google Analytics Data Analysis (BigQuery)

-In this project, we will be working with the Google Analytics Sample Dataset hosted in Google BigQuery under:
+In this project, we will be working with the Google Analytics Sample Dataset hosted in Google BigQuery that can be found at:

 bigquery-public-data.google_analytics_sample.ga_sessions_20170801